elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 a particular game being tracked in real-time.
 We'll also take a look at how to store the scores as records in our database using the `gameplays` table we configured earlier in the book.

+## Socket Connections

+A helpful way to think about Phoenix channels is to think of data being sent back and forth over the socket.
+We saw something very similar in this book while working with the Phoenix framework.
+Clients make a _request_ and the server returns a _response_, and Phoenix uses a `conn` to store all the data that gets communicated back and forth.

+Channels use the same idea, but instead of a `conn` we use a `socket` connection.
+We can assign data to the socket, and then it's available on both the front-end and back-end without needing to make additional HTTP requests.

 ## Score Channel